mapbox/cheap-ruler/README.md

 #### pointOnLine(line, p)

-Returns an object of the form `{point, index, t}`, where `point` is closest point on the line from the given point, `index` is the start index of the segment with the closest point, and `t` is a parameter from 0 to 1 that indicates where the closest point is on that segment.
+Returns an object of the form `{point, index, t, dist}`, where `point` is closest point on the line from the given point, `index` is the start index of the segment with the closest point, `t` is a parameter from 0 to 1 that indicates where the closest point is on that segment, and `dist` is the distance from the point to the line.

 ```js
 const point = ruler.pointOnLine(line, [-67.04, 50.5]).point;